 Windows 11 promises several performance enhancements that ensure a faster and smoother experience compared to Windows 10.
 Take a look at the performance enhancements:

-- Optimized Resource Management: Windows 11 prioritizes active apps for better performance.
+- Optimized Resource Management: Windows 11 intelligently prioritizes active apps, resulting in noticeably quicker performance.

-- Faster Updates: Windows updates are now smaller and more efficient.
+- Faster Updates: System updates are now smaller, install faster, and run more efficiently in the background.

-- Improved Battery Life: For laptops and tablets, Windows 11 offers better power management.
+- Improved Battery Life: For laptops and tablets, better power management helps extend battery life during everyday use.

 Revamped Microsoft Store

-- Android App Support: Run Android apps via the Amazon Appstore.
+- Android App Support: You can now install Android apps directly through the Amazon Appstore.

 Enhanced Security Features